NuGrid/nugrid.github.io/content/ack.md

 from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101008324 (ChETEC-INFRA).
-The continued work on codes and in disseminating data is made possible through funding from STFC (RH, UK), an NSERC Discovery grant (FH, Canada) and support from SNF (MP, Switzerland).
+The continued work on codes and in disseminating data is made possible through funding from STFC (RH, UK), and NSERC Discovery grant (FH, Canada).
 NuGrid computations are performed at the high-performance computer KHAOS at EPSAM Institute at Keele University (UK) as well as CFI (Canada) funded computing resources at the Department of Physics and Astronomy at the University of Victoria and through Computing Time Resource Allocation through the Compute Canada WestGrid consortium.
 We also acknowledge